 One of the 12 Steps of Recovery is taught using the legacy guide and other supporting material.
 This usually takes 10-15 minutes.

 The remainder of the meeting is spent sharing on the step and how it worked for those who have been to retreat or have taken the steps.
 Always in a positive environment, we allow for what is called “cross talk” to provide encouragement in fellowship and community building.
 As attendees become more comfortable and transparent, the opportunity for change improve as we provide a safe place for sharing.

 Each meeting ends on a high note, highlighting the fact that the program works, the promises are real, and everyone can be recovered.
 Meetings are closed with a prayer.

-The meeting is open to all and not exclusive to those that have been to a retreat.
-We want the meeting to be a place where struggling addicts come to hear how we are experience such successful lives in terms of freedom from addiction.
-When a new comer is in attendance, we will revert to step one no matter what step we are on and without being overbearing the meeting focus is on the newcomer, making them welcome and sharing how we were all in the same place at one time.
+The meeting is open to all and not exclusive to those who have been to a retreat.
+The meeting is a place where struggling addicts come to hear how we experience successful lives in terms of freedom from addiction.
+When a newcomer is in attendance we will revert to Step One no matter what step we are on as a group.
+Without being overbearing, the meeting focus is on the newcomers, making them welcome and sharing how we were all once in the same place.